Conoize/logkit.github.io/_docs/1.1/endpoints/console.md

 ### Initialization

-The following initializers are available for `LXLogConsoleEndpoint`:
+The following initializers are available for `LXConsoleEndpoint`:

 {% highlight swift %}
-init(minimumLogLevel: LXLogLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter, entryFormatter: LXLogEntryFormatter = defaultEntryFormatter)
+init(minimumLogLevel: LXPriorityLevel = .All, dateFormatter: NSDateFormatter = defaultDateFormatter, entryFormatter: LXEntryFormatter = defaultEntryFormatter)
 {% endhighlight %}

 All arguments are optional and may be excluded.
 By default, the [Endpoint][endpoints] accepts entries of all [Priority Levels][levels]. `dateFormatter` and `entryFormatter` default to their [default formatters][default-formatting] if they are not provided.